scflode/dotfiles/README.md

 - system setup scripts
 - the dotfiles
 - update functionality for all dependencies
+- setups are bundled by tools or language to switch and swap easily

 The basic architecture is pretty OS agnostic.
 Currently the macOS is the main system that is supported but a Linux version will come as well.